Faraja17/tindog-project/README.md

 ### Built with

-- Semantic HTML5 markup
+- HTML5
+- Bootstrap 5 classes
 - CSS 3 properties

 ### What I learned

+- how to navigate the bootstrap documentation
+- how to use codeply
-how to navigate the bootstrap documentation.
-How to add a navbar with a toggler (hamburger menu)
+- how to add a navbar with a toggler (hamburger menu)
+- how to create a fluid container
+- how to implement and style Bootstrap classes
+- a review of Bootstrap grid
+- a review of favicons
+- how to style favicons

 ### Continued development